joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

 ---
 I’ve always wanted to go on long road trips, but with both Jo and me working, trying to find a contiguous block of holiday has been rather difficult.
 With me <a href="https://sathyabh.at/2016/07/28/keepin-busy-for-a-month/" target="_blank">taking a break</a> and Eid holiday coming during middle of the week, we got a chance to do our road trip.
 Part 3 continues..

-Waking up beach side in Malpe, I was more excited than ever &#8211; we had a long day coming up.Kavimane, Kavishaila and more importantly, I was really excited about the ride through Agumbe.
-Agumbe  is called as &#8220;The Cherrapunji of the South&#8221; due to heavy rainfall it receives, and the ghat roads leading to it are rather infamous.
-Plus driving through it in July meant that we&#8217;d be driving during the wettest month of the year and I wondered what would be in store.
+Waking up beach side in Malpe, I was more excited than ever - we had a long day coming up.Kavimane, Kavishaila and more importantly, I was really excited about the ride through Agumbe.
+Agumbe  is called as "The Cherrapunji of the South" due to heavy rainfall it receives, and the ghat roads leading to it are rather infamous.
+Plus driving through it in July meant that we'd be driving during the wettest month of the year and I wondered what would be in store.

 <!--more-->